 Back to the Future is not only one of the biggest films of the 80s, but one of those classics that still endures today.
 The fan interest in this movie seems to actually grow by the year.
 From special events to cosplay to replica Deloreans, fans love to show just how much they adore this film.
 One of the ways fans can feel closer to this film is to visit some of its filming locations.

 There are numerous websites that do an excellent job of documenting almost every location used in the 3 films.
-While I haven’t had a chance to visit them all these sites, I’d like to share some of the main locations with you.
+While I haven’t had a chance to visit them all these sites, I’d like to share some of the locations I’ve visited with you.

 The McFly House